tomiik/RegexKoans/README.md

 A series of tutorials on Regular Expressions.

+This is a modified version of [the original RegexKoans](https://github.com/frenchroasted/RegexKoans)

 Learn how to write, read, and use Regular Expressions by completing or correcting code to make failing Unit Tests pass.
 Each Koan includes a series of Unit Tests which illustrate Regular Expression principles and techniques.
 I have made an effort